WelSimLLC/welsim.github.io/collections/_posts/2025-03-10-defining-multi-layered-composite-structure-in-finite-element-analysis.md

   <img src="\assets\blog\20250310\welsim_multilayer_shell_edit_layers.png" alt="welsim_multilayer_shell_edit_layers" />
 </p>

 7.At this point, the multi-layer shell structure is defined and ready for subsequent analysis and computation.
 For example, an OpenRadioss input script can be generated to view the input layer data.
-As shown in the picture below, the material information and multi-layer shell structure properties are fully defined for solver.
+As shown below, the material information and multi-layer shell structure properties are fully defined for the solver.
 <p align="center">
   <img src="\assets\blog\20250310\welsim_multilayer_shell_radioss_script_mat.png" alt="welsim_multilayer_shell_radioss_script_mat" />
 </p>